Columbia Personal Injury Lawyer

 To learn more about your eligibility for obtaining compensation, you should reach out to a skilled injury attorney today.
 A Columbia personal injury lawyer could take on most of the burden that comes with filing a claim while you focus on healing from your injuries.
 Call today to schedule a consultation.

-Proving Negligence in a Columbia Claim
+How is Negligence Proven in a Columbia Claim?

 Negligence is the legal theory typically used to hold parties responsible for their careless acts that injure an innocent person.
 To prove negligence, the plaintiff should be able to establish a duty of care on the part of the defendant.
 The defendant must have also had a legal requirement to conform their actions to a certain standard.